krasi-karamazov/AgendaViewer/README.md

 # AgendaViewer
 A simple agenda viewer which shows the events in all the device's calendars.
+The app is modularized and is using teh Clean architecture for code structuring.
+Communication between components is implemented using the MVVM architecture.
 The implemented requirements are marked as Done.
 Below the Requirements are listed some TODOs that given time I would like to work on

 ### Requirements